GuruSR/Watchy_GSR/Usage.md

 TIMERS:

-- Countdown Timer will count down from the HH:MM you set.
+- Countdown Timer will count down from the HH:MM:SS you set.
 On/Off will reset the HH:MM when pressed.
 - Elapsed Timer will count up when started (On) and will stop **{Off}** when stopped.
-Starting again resets to 00:00.
+Starting again resets to 00:00:00.

 ALARMS & COUNTDOWN TIMER PULSES: